The beautiful gorges and red rock landscape of Kennedy Range National Park are about a 2-hour drive east of Carnarvon.

 Rising up to 100 metres above the valley, the Kennedy Range plateau has dominated the surrounding plains for millions of years.
-With red sand dunes, Spinifex, wattle and mallee trees scattered throughout the area, this is what the Aussie outback is all about.
+With red sand dunes, Spinifex, Wattle and Mallee trees scattered throughout the area, this is what the Aussie outback is all about.

-Bushwalking trails run from the northern visitor site and camping area, and take you into gorges where you’ll see honeycomb-like rock formations.
+Bushwalking trails run from the northern visitor site and camping area and take you into gorges where you’ll see honeycomb-like rock formations.

 The best time to visit is late autumn and early spring.

 Camping in Western Australia’s natural areas is a special experience.
-Selected campgrounds from across the state are now bookable online for a trial period.
+Selected campgrounds from across the state are now bookable online.